jim1756999/XRWM/README.md

 <p align="center">
   <img src="https://github.com/Miustone/akane/blob/master/akane.png">
 </p>

 * Editor's note: Rebranding in progress. <br />

-##      PATCH DESCRIPTION
+##      AKANE RWM DESCRIPTION

   Before starting off, note this: <br />
-  Akane is not a mod or a ROM.
-It's a patch, an extension to the Android itself.
-It is a work of time that needs to be taken seriously. <br />
+  Akane is not a Mod, Module or a ROM.
+It's a RWM, an Read-Write-Memory Package which works as optimization on ROMs. <br />

-  Akane does what no one has, it gives the word "fluid" a new name, it is yet to make its name everywhere. <br />
-  It adds cutting-edge optimalizations, configurations, libraries and applications, while maintaining maximum stability - it is everything a flagship needs. <br />
-  So: Why do you restrict yourself with basic AOSP ROMs? <br />
-	  Why do you need mods, modules, when Akane has everything? <br />
-	  Why use anything else? <br />
-	  Akane is here to change. <br />
-  Pixel Experience for AOSP roms, behind-the-scenes madness for MIUI roms. <br />
-  Level up your experience, get the most out of your baby. <br />
-  Optimal, stable, pure. <br />
-  Welcome to Akane - the patch for Xiaomi devices.  <br />
+  This Project is aiming on the higest possible Quality in all Edges of a Android OS.
+Based on Years of research, testing and balancing.
+  RWM is an Extension which can be installed on top of any ROM running on Xiaomi Devices.
+MIUI or AOSP, Your Choice!
+Select Your Favorite ROM, flash it together with the Akane RWM and give Your Device a complete overhaul under the UI.
+We don't give You fancy UI Features or Toggles.
+  We optimize Your Favorite ROM with Your beloved UI and we will take care of the Quality behind the Scenes.
+You will also explore extra functions in the Settings of Your ROMs and Apps, a better overall Audio In-/Output Quality on all Sources, better Connectivity over all Connections, unlocked Device and Android Features, a absolutely fluid and performant OS and so much more.
+The List is growing nonstop,
+#####  and there is always on thing in Mind:  QQ
+                                         QUALCOMM QUALITY

 ##      PATCH REQUIREMENTS

 ##### An Android device running Android 9.0 (AOSP ARM64 or MIUI ARM64)
 ##### Your device needs to have at least one of the following SoCs: Snapdragon 835, 845 or 855
 ##### Requires a minimum of 4GB of RAM for maximum smoothness.

 ##      DOWNLOADS

   The latest version can be found at: https://sites.google.com/view/miustone/RELEASES <br /> (The AROMA installer works for older devices, the AROMA-less one for newer, Mi 9, for example.)

 ##      PATCH INSTALLATION INSTRUCTIONS